Governance Structure and Operations

 6) For outside directors, a candidate with a history of performance and insight in their field, someone with sufficient time to fulfill the duties of a director, and who has the ability to execute required duties as a member of the three relevant committees.

-7) The Nominating Committee has separately set points for consideration in the re-election of directors and requirements concerning the number of terms of office, age and other factors.
-In principle, the term of office for an outside director is up to six years.
-Specifically, the basic term of office is four years.
-With a resolution of the Nominating Committee, however, the term of office may be extended once for a prescribed period of two years.
+7) The Nominating Committee establishes criteria for the re-election of directors, including considerations regarding the number of terms of office, age, and other factors.
+The maximum term of office for an outside director is eight years, with a basic term six years.
+However, upon a resolution by the Nominating Committee, however, the term of office may be extended once for an additional period of two years.
+The Nominating Committee shall confirm this extension during the fourth year of the director’s term.

 9) In addition, the candidate must have the abilities necessary for a director to run and build a public corporation that is transparent, sound, and efficient.